Skip to content

 require "tree_sitter_language_pack"

-# Use getParser() to get a pre-configured parser
+# Use get_parser() to get a pre-configured parser

 parser = TreeSitterLanguagePack.get_parser("python")

-result = TreeSitterLanguagePack.process(source, { language: "python" })
+result = TreeSitterLanguagePack.process(source, config)

 All passthrough bindings require you to handle the possibility that get_language() fails (e.g., unknown language name):